 Lilac French Bulldog

-Lilac French bulldog has a noticeable lilac hue of the coat.
-It occurs due to the same dilution gene that causes a blue hue of hair.
+Lilac French Bulldog has a noticeable lilac hue of the coat.
+The lilac hue occurs due to the same dilution gene that causes a blue hue of hair.
 If you would ask us to describe this coat color, we can say it a pale greyish-brown coat.
 This type of color occurs spontaneously when a dog is a carrier of a recessive gene.

 Blue French Bulldog

 Blue French Bulldogs can thank only to their genes for having such an amazing fur color.
 There are common misconceptions about blue-colored Frenchies that they usually show dozens of health issues in the future.
 As a reputable French bulldog breeder, I must say that it’s not true at all.
 If a dog was properly bred, and its parents were completely healthy, there’s no way that such a dog will express health issues throughout its lifetime.The reason for having a sort of grey-blue coat is in carrying a dilute gene.
 It’s often claimed that dilute dogs are less healthy than those with normal pigment.
 This misconception has most likely come from the prevalence in some breeds of a condition known as Color Dilution Alopecia (CDA).
 This kind of condition is actually the result of a faulty version of the d allele, known as dl.
 That’s why is very important to choose only completely healthy Frenchies for mating.
 It’s important to note that not all breeds carry this faulty allele.
 The majority of blue French bulldogs and Isabella French bulldogs are completely healthy if have been properly bred.